pandanomial/fantasy_game/README.md

 The Creature class is the base class.
 The classes Demon, Elf, and Human are derived from Creature.

-Balrog inherits from Demon, and Demon inherits from Creature.
+The classes Cyberdemon and Balrog are derived from Demon and Demon inherits from Creature.

 Make the Creature class's getSpecies() function a pure virtual function, so that every class that is derived from the Creature class will be required to implement a getSpecies() function.